Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife

 For our approach, the method of \citet{segbehoe_simultaneous_2022} appears to be most suitable.
 Among others, they introduced MCTPs regarding differences of quantiles for two-sided statistical hypotheses, but not yet for the non-inferiority testing problem.
 Their method is based on an asymptotic approach, which means that the test statistic is compared with a theoretical quantile of a multivariate distribution, and a bootstrap approach, where the test statistic is compared to an empirical bootstrap quantile.
-The method is included in the \textsf{R}-Package \textit{mratios} \citep{djira_mratios_2020}. \citet{segbehoe_simultaneous_2022} compare the type I error performance of these two approaches in a Monte-Carlo simulation study, which takes into account only scenarios with balanced, predominantly large samples and, most importantly, only three groups.
-In a multiple pairwise comparison with three groups, however it follows from the closing testing procedure \citep{gabriel_simultaneous_1969} that there is no need to adjust the levels for the local hypotheses of pairwise comparisons to control the family-wise error rate (FWER) if the global hypothesis can be rejected.
+The method is included in the \textsf{R}-Package \texttt{mratios} \citep{djira_mratios_2020}. \citet{segbehoe_simultaneous_2022} compare the type I error performance of these two approaches in a Monte-Carlo simulation study, which takes into account only scenarios with balanced, predominantly large samples and, most importantly, only three groups.
+In a multiple pairwise comparison with three groups, however it follows from the closing testing procedure \citep{marcus_closed_1976} that there is no need to adjust the levels for the local hypotheses of pairwise comparisons to control the family-wise error rate (FWER) if the global hypothesis can be rejected.
 Because of the simplicity of the closing test for three groups it is to be expected that every testing procedure that controls the FWER will perform relatively well in this setting.
 The reason for this is that the closing testing procedure works in principle and set-theoretically for every type of test.
+See \citet{goeman_comparing_2022} for a discussion of the closing test procedure especially for three groups.
 Furthermore, the simulation of \citet{segbehoe_simultaneous_2022} does not include a comparison with other multiple testing procedures e.g. with Bonferroni-adjusted multiple tests \citep{dunn_multiple_1961}.
 It is therefore impossible to get a broader overview about the performance of the tests.
 Because our ecological problem regarding the hatch data contains a much larger number of comparisons the simulation study of \citet{segbehoe_simultaneous_2022} can not help us to decide if this method is adequate for our problem.
+More generally, it is not possible to decide for one multiple testing procedure to handle multiple testing problems in skewed and heavy-tailed data.
 This is our motivation to consider a more comprehensive and competitive simulation study.